GeorgePlaten/fe-p5/README.md

 https://github.com/GeorgePlaten/fe-p5.git
 This project was developed using [vscode](https://code.visualstudio.com/) for which settings, tasks and typing definitions are included.
+You will find the project files in the map/app/ directory.

 ### Thanks to the following artists from the noun project
  - https://thenounproject.com/evanmacdonald